Wildlife in Everest Base Camp Trek

 Bharal (Blue Sheep)

-The Bharal, or Blue Sheep, is a significant herbivore in the Everest region.
+The Bharal, also known as the Blue Sheep, is an essential herbivore in the Everest region.
 They are typically found on steep, rocky slopes and alpine meadows between 3,000 and 5,000 meters (9,800 to 16,400 feet).

-These animals are well-adapted to high altitudes and rugged terrain, and their blue-grey fur is one of their most distinguishing features.
-They are a crucial food source for predators like snow leopards and play an essential role in the ecosystem.
+These animals are well adapted to high altitudes and rugged terrain, and their blue-grey fur is one of the most distinctive features.
+They are an essential food source for predators like snow leopards and play a vital role in the ecosystem.
 Bharal primarily feeds on grasses, herbs, and other vegetation available in their high-altitude environment.

 Wild Yak: The Everest Icon